riboflavin/test-framer-sync/compare/granola-vs-readai.md

 Granola: No meeting bot required.
 Granola runs on your computer and listens to meetings without needing a bot in the call.
 It works fully offline on Mac – records and transcribes locally.
 Read.ai: No meeting bots required.
 Read.ai records virtual meetings via cloud or extension, and offline audio via mobile app.

-• What do users say about the quality of transcriptions?
-The provided context doesn't contain specific user feedback about the quality of transcriptions for either Granola or Read.ai.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.
 * Automatically-identified and assigned action items